hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 There are different types of windows, with sliding and tumbling windows being the feasible possibilites in this context.
 Tumbling window defines a fixed-size, non-overlapping window of data.
 Once a window is complete, the system moves to the next, window slides forward by the window size.
 E.g. with 10 minute tumbling window, data would be grouped from 00:00 to 09:59, with next group being 10:00 to 19:59.
 Used for calculating aggregations of events over fixed time intervals.
 Sliding window is also a fixed-size window, but it slides over the stream at regural intervals, i.e. windows overlap.
 A sliding window with a slide of 30 seconds would capture the data from 0:00 to 0:59, 0:30 to 1:29, 1:00 to 1:59.
 Sliding windows are used for e.g. tracking moving averages, such as computing average temperature in the last 5 minutes, updating every minute.

 As we want to calculate aggregations of taxi trips over fixed time intervals, we are using tumbling window.
 We are yet to determine if use time-based (window of 1, 10, 60 minute?) or count-based (window of 100, 500, 1000 trips?).
+We will create 1 hour tumbling window, where taxi trip amounts are aggregated per the location area.
+After the 1 hour window has passed, the resulting data is stored in the HDFS silver data storage as csv, with each row corresponding to one area.

 Out-of-order data records could be caused the taxi trip IoT device failures, network failures etc. This is expected, as the data is coming from distributed sources with unreliable networks.